s) Provisions and contingencies

 The Company has been rated by ICRA Limited for its banking facilities in line norms.

-The Company remains committed to maintaining a healthy liquidity, gearing ratio, deleveraging and strengthening Balance sheet.
-The maturity profile of the Company's financial liabilities based on the remaining period from the date of Balance sheet to the contractual maturity date is given in the table below.
+The Company remains committed to maintaining a healthy liquidity, gearing ratio, deleveraging and strengthening the Balance sheet.
+The maturity profile of the Company's financial liabilities based on the remaining period from the date of the Balance sheet to the contractual maturity date is given in the table below.
 The figures reflect the contractual undiscounted cash obligation of the Company.

 The Company has hypothecated its trade receivables, inventory, advances and other current assets in order to fulfil the collateral requirements for the financial facilities in place.
 There are no other significant terms and conditions associated with the use of collateral.